William Ivison Macadam: Royal Scots

+The Royal Scots monument to Colonel Macadam was unveiled at Dalmeny Street Drill Hall, Leith on 21 December 1903.
+On the Hall's demolition, it was moved to its present site at Hepburn House Army Reserve Centre, 89 East Claremont Street, Edinburgh.

-A mural monument with a bronze medallion portrait of Colonel Macadam in semi-relief with inscription plate was unveiled at the Royal Scots Dalmeny Street Drill Hall, Leith at the entrance to the building by Sir John Macdonald, Lord Kingsburgh on 21 December 1903.
+A mural monument with a bronze medallion portrait of Colonel Macadam in semi-relief with inscription plate was unveiled at the Royal Scots Dalmeny Street Drill Hall, Leith at the entrance to the building by Sir John Macdonald, Lord Kingsburgh, Lord Advocate on 21 December 1903.
 Among those present at the ceremony were Sir Charles Tucker, K.C.B., Commanding the Forces in Scotland and numerous army officers and men as well as Mr. Barkly Macadam, the eldest son of the deceased.
-The memorial was designed by W. Grant Stevenson RSA (illustrated above opposite Funeral).
+The memorial was designed by W. Grant Stevenson RSA (opposite).

 Sir John Macdonald said in his address that he felt it a hard task to speak.
 Colonel Macadam was one of his oldest friends and there was no man he remembered with greater regard.
-During the latter years of his life he was in closer association with him in practical work than any other man … he should never forget the energy and zeal he displayed and the extraordinary work he went through … if all the young recruits and all associated with the battalion in future looked on that monument with the earnest desire that they might do their duty as Volunteers with the same energy and zeal and ability … the corps would be sure to thrive and be an example to all Volunteer corps in the kingdom …Sir John then unveiled the monument, amid applause and handed it over to Colonel Salvesen, representing the battalion.
+During the latter years of his life he was in closer association with him in practical work than any other man ... he should never forget the energy and zeal he displayed and the extraordinary work he went through ... if all the young recruits and all associated with the battalion in future looked on that monument with the earnest desire that they might do their duty as Volunteers with the same energy and zeal and ability ... the corps would be sure to thrive and be an example to all Volunteer corps in the kingdom ...Sir John then unveiled the monument, amid applause and handed it over to Colonel Salvesen, representing the battalion.
 (This Memorial to Colonel Macadam was moved to Hepburn House Army Reserve Centre, 89 East Claremont Street, Edinburgh (New Town)—formerly The Royal Scots TA HQ, East Claremont St—when Dalmeny Street Drill Hall was closed).